-For example, on November 26, 2021, Mizuho Bank received a corrective order from the Ministry of Finance.
+On November 26, 2021, Mizuho Bank received a corrective order from the Ministry of Finance.
 In response to the corrective order, Mizuho Bank submitted a report on improvement and prevention measures on December 17, 2021 to the Ministry of Finance and continues to provide such reports on a quarterly basis to the Ministry of Finance.

-Transactions with counterparties in Iran and other countries designated by the U.S. Department of State as state sponsors of terrorism may lead some potential customers and investors to avoid doing business with us or investing in our securities or have other adverse effects.
+Transactions with state sponsors of terrorism may lead some potential customers and investors to avoid doing business with us or investing in our securities or have other adverse effects.